-- See Figure 3-1.
-Place the unit on firm ground that is relatively flat (less than 5° slope), and then block the wheels to keep it from moving (A).
-This will make it easier to level the unit. - 3.
+- For maximum light coverage, position the unit at ground level or in a spot higher than the area being illuminated. - 2.
+See Figure 3-1.
+Place the unit on firm ground that is relatively flat (less than 5° slope), and then block the wheels to keep it from moving (A). - 3.
 Pull the locking pin on the tongue jack (B) and rotate the jack 90°.
 Install the locking pin.
-Rotate

-- the jack handle clockwise to raise the trailer tongue off the towing vehicle. - 4.
-A grounding stud (C) is located on the frame of the trailer at the base of the mast post.
-For grounding requirements, follow National Electrical Code (NEC), state, and local guidelines. - 5.
-Pull locking pins (D) on the outriggers (E) and pull each outrigger out until the spring loaded locking pin snaps back into place.
-Pull the locking pin on each outrigger jack and rotate each jack 90° so the jack pad is facing down.
-Install the locking pin. - Pull the locking pin on the rear jack (F) and rotate it 90°.
-Install the locking pin.
-Turn the jack handle clockwise to start leveling the trailer. - Rotate each jack handle clockwise to start leveling the trailer.
-Adjust all four jacks by rotating their handles clockwise until they are firmly in contact with the ground (G). - 8.
-Before raising the mast, it may be necessary to adjust the lamps.
-The lamps may be adjusted up, down, left or right by loosening the wing nuts on the trunnion (H) and aiming the lamps in the desired direction.
-Tighten the hardware completely and verify the lamps are connected to junction box (J).
+Rotate the jack handle clockwise to raise the trailer tongue off the towing vehicle.

+4. A grounding stud (C) is located on the frame of the trailer near the trailer tongue.
+For grounding requirements, follow National Electrical Code (NEC), state, and local regulations.

+- 5. Pull locking pins (D) on outriggers (E) and pull each outrigger out until the spring loaded locking pin snaps into place.
+Pull the locking pin on each outrigger jack and rotate each jack 90° so the jack pad is facing down and the spring loaded locking pin snaps back into place. - Pull the locking pin on rear jack (F) and rotate it 90° until the spring loaded pin snaps into place.
+Turn the jack handle clockwise to start leveling the trailer. - 7.
+Adjust all four jacks by rotating handles (G) clockwise until the jack pads are firmly in contact with the ground. - 8.
+Before raising the mast, adjust the lamps.
+The lamps may be adjusted up, down, left or right by loosening the wing nuts on trunnion (H) and aiming the lamps in the desired direction.
+Tighten the hardware completely and make sure the lamps are connected to junction box (J).